bingb0t5/im-in/CURRENT_STATE.md

 - public and semi-public activities now always expose host names from the create/edit flow
 - hosts can now use calendar export actions even when they are not personally attending
 - calendar exports now use Google Maps share URLs as the calendar location when available
+- new-activity success state is carried into the host dashboard so the one-time modal can survive the initial dashboard load
 - filtered realtime on the host dashboard
 - Supabase Edge Function moderation with content-hash reuse and stored discovery state
 - separate reviewer archive state for the moderation queue via `events.moderation_archived_at`